-Louisville is the largest city in Kentucky, with a quarter of a million people living in the metropolitan region.
+Louisville is the largest city in Kentucky, with three quarters of a million people living in the metropolitan region.
 Over the years, nicknames have included: “The City of Beautiful Churches,” “Derby City,” “Gateway to the South,” and “River City.”
 It’s hard to define exactly what makes an eclectic city like Louisville so special, as there are many cultural gems and different interests represented here, depending on who you ask.
 I hope to cover a comprehensive overview of Louisville that will acquaint you with the city, should you be considering a trip or a more permanent move here.

 You’ll find traditional Southern hospitality and a warm, friendly spirit here in “the gateway to the South.”
 Many visitors to Louisville instantly fall in-love with our relaxed attitude toward life and the one-of-a-kind architecture (found in Old Louisville and the Highlands, particularly.)
 With a vibrant arts and music scene, not to mention some of the most impressive and well-designed municipal parks in the nation, Louisville truly has something for everyone here.

 Compared to other metropolitan cities, it’s fairly easy to get around Louisville.
 The Downtown core, Old Louisville, The Highlands and Frankfort Avenue neighborhoods are all walkable and connected by a city bus.
 The Bardstown Road Highlands Shopping District from Broadway to the Douglass Loop features Bohemian coffee shops, art galleries, bars, restaurants and boutiques you won’t want to miss.